janjusti/dcma/README.md

                 [--searchKP SEARCHKP] [--debug]
                 TARGET REPORTTYPE

-Analyse all protein alignment .fasta files from a target.
+Analyse mutation on all nucleotide alignment .fasta files from a target.

 positional arguments:
   TARGET                Target .fasta file to be analysed.